patrickdeanbrown/PungentRoots/PLAN.md

 - Configure a reusable `VNRecognizeTextRequest` at startup, specifying `.accurate` recognition for document scans and enabling language correction to improve ingredient accuracy, with the option to fall back to `.fast` for degraded images.[^vision-ocr]
 - Populate `recognitionLanguages` with `Locale.Language("en-US")` initially and expose a setting stub for future locales; rely on `supportedRecognitionLanguages` to validate availability.[^vision-ocr]
 - Limit processing to the detected ingredient block (VisionKit’s pre-cropped output) or apply a lightweight rectangle detection before OCR to cut noise.
-- Run OCR on a background task; return results via `MainActor` isolation before writing to SwiftData to satisfy Vision threading requirements.
+- Run OCR on a background task; return results via `MainActor` isolation to satisfy Vision threading requirements and update UI state safely.

 ## 6. Text Normalization & Tokenization
 - Normalize using Unicode NFKC, lowercase, collapse whitespace, rejoin hyphenated breaks, and strip punctuation that splits tokens unexpectedly.